 Impact First Investments emphasize the optimization of social and/or environmental needs (ie: MRI or PRI) which may result in financial tradeoff.
-As of 3/31/2022, $895,450 (or 5%) of AJL’s portfolio is committed to PRIs.
-Our goal is to deploy 10% of our portfolio, or approximately $1,800,000 in PRIs and MRIs.
+As of 3/31/2023, $775,277 (or 5%) of AJL’s portfolio is committed to PRIs.
+Our goal is to deploy up to 10% of our portfolio, or approximately $1,500,000 in PRIs and MRIs.
 Visit this page to learn more about AJL’s current direct investments.

-Cash Impact: AJL has cash deposits totaling $500,094 (3%) at two financial institutions, CNote and Native American Bank, that use the cash to drive economic justice in underserved communities.
+Cash Impact: AJL typically has cash deposits totaling $500,000 (3%) at two financial institutions, CNote and Native American Bank, that use the cash to drive economic justice in underserved communities.
+These cash deposits will be renewed in 2023 - 2024.
 Visit this page to learn more about these investments.